louisejooones/noughts-and-crosses/README.md

 - As a user, I should be shown a message when I win, lose or tie
 - As a user, I should not be able to continue playing once I win, lose, or tie
 - As a user, I should be able to play the game again without refreshing the page
+- As a user, I should be able to give my name so I can track my score
+- As a user, I should be able to choose to play in one-player or two-player mode

 ### Wireframe